netdata/blog/content/posts/netdata-no-brainer.md

 Netdata is the best real-time health and performance monitoring solution out there.
 And we have the numbers to back that claim up.

-Being the third-most starred project (**38,000** as of May 2019, and counting) in the [Cloud Native Computing Foundation (CNCF) landscape](https://landscape.cncf.io/format=card-mode&grouping=no&sort=stars), behind only Kubernetes and Elastic, is a good indicator.
+Being the third-most starred project (**38,600** as of June 1, 2019, and counting) in the [Cloud Native Computing Foundation (CNCF) landscape](https://landscape.cncf.io/format=card-mode&grouping=no&sort=stars), behind only Kubernetes and Elastic, is a good indicator.

 So is 400,000 daily pulls of our [Docker image](https://hub.docker.com/r/netdata/netdata/).